department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/service-in-vietnam-korea.md

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if you have 1 or more illnesses believed to be caused by Agent Orange and you served in one or both of the places listed below.
+You may be able to get disability benefits if you have one or more illnesses believed to be caused by Agent Orange and you served in one or both of the places listed below.

 **You must have served in one or both of these places:**
 - Vietnam (including aboard a ship on the inland waterways) for any length of time between January 9, 1962, and May 7, 1975, **or**